On the Trail of the The Lake District’s Great Son – William Wordsworth

 This 3,054 ft mountain just north of Keswick is popular with walkers and climbers and also inspired Wordsworth in his poem At the Grave of Burns.

 A stunning setting and one which Dorothy Wordsworth – William’s sister – wrote about in her diary, in which she states she found William writing a poem of the “sights and sounds” they heard.
+Dorothy was also a poet and while she was unpublished in her lifetime, several of Dorothy Wordsworth’s poems were published posthumously.

 And, of course, no Wordsworth trail would be complete without a visit to Dove Cottage and the Wordsworth Museum and right now you can see its Wordsworth Exhibition: Wordsworth Country – Lakes, Mountains and Waterfalls.
 You will also get to see his sister Dorothy’s famous ‘Grasmere Journal’, which is also on display in the museum.